-The ITB Pension Funds (Open Fund): Summary Funding Statement for Period ending 31 March 2011.
+The ITB Pension Funds (Open Fund DB Sections): Summary Funding Statement for period ending 31 March 2012

 The ITB Pension Funds' Trustees who look after the Scheme will provide an update of the Scheme's funding position each year in a statement similar to that shown below.
-This statement is based on the latest actuarial valuation.
-It is essentially a snapshot of the financial position of the Fund that is based on the actuarial values of the Fund's assets and liabilities as at the date of the valuation.
+This statement is based on the latest annual actuarial report, which sets out how the Scheme's funding position has changed since the last full actuarial valuation.
+It is essentially a snapshot of the financial position of the Scheme that is based on the actuarial values of the Fund's assets and liabilities as at the date of the report.